opencv/opencv/modules/ml/doc/gradient_boosted_trees.rst

 ----------------------

 Gradient Boosted Trees model represents an ensemble of single regression trees built in a greedy fashion.
-Training procedure is an iterative proccess similar to the numerical optimization via the gradient descent method.
-Summary loss on the training set depends only on the current model predictions for the thaining samples,  in other words :math:`\sum^N_{i=1}L(y_i, F(x_i)) \equiv \mathcal{L}(F(x_1), F(x_2), ... , F(x_N))
+Training procedure is an iterative process similar to the numerical optimization via the gradient descent method.
+Summary loss on the training set depends only on the current model predictions for the training samples,  in other words :math:`\sum^N_{i=1}L(y_i, F(x_i)) \equiv \mathcal{L}(F(x_1), F(x_2), ... , F(x_N))
 \equiv \mathcal{L}(F)`.
 And the :math:`\mathcal{L}(F)`
 gradient can be computed as follows: